dbyzero/foundry-anarchy/README.md

-# Foundry system for Shadowrun Anarchy
+# Foundry system for Shadowrun Anarchy - or any Anarchy hack

 Shadowrun.
 The Sixth World.
 Orks in pinstripe suits with uzis; mohawked dwarves jacked into vehicles racing through megasprawls at breakneck speed; humans casting fireballs at corporate-trained paracritters; elves hacking the Matrix for a datasteal of the latest tech or working to topple an upstart corp.
 It’s where man meets magic and machine.